-Chris Dittmann Racing is a professional race team based in Tewkesbury, competing in the GB3 Championship and British F4 Championship, as well as having repeated success in the F3 Cup.
-Built on the foundations of more than 30 years’ experience, CDR has race-winning and championship-winning pedigree.
+Chris Dittmann Racing is a professional motorsport team based in Tewkesbury, competing in the GB3 Championship and F4 British Championship, alongside repeated successes in the F3 Cup.
+With a foundation built on over 30 years of experience, the team boasts a race-winning and championship-winning pedigree.

 History